-We have all been at the cashier counter at least once where the computer glitches and the fear is evident in the clerk's eyes because counting change back seems like an impossible task.
-Learning money skills at a young age is vital for lifelong math skills.
-Board games make learning about money fun, but it is essential to pick the right match for the age.
-Purchasing a game too easy for your kids can be boring, and if they are too hard, it is not fun.
+We have all been at the checkout counter at least once and the fear is evident in the rookie clerk's eyes because counting back change seems like an impossible task.
+Learning math and money skills at a young age is vital for lifelong confidence with both.
+Board games can make learning about money fun, but it is important to pick the right match for the age.
+Purchasing a game too easy for your kids can be boring, and if the game is too hard, that's not fun, either.

-Buy It Right is a popular game among teachers and homeschool students.
-It utilizes lots of different math skills, including addition, subtraction, multiplication, division and decimals.
-An adult does need to be present to ensure the math is done correctly.
+Buy It Right is a popular game among teachers and homeschoolers.
+It exercises lots of different math skills, including addition, subtraction, multiplication, division, and decimals.
+An adult (or older student with the required skills) should be present to ensure the math is done correctly.
 The toy money looks very realistic and the game includes a calculator.
 Kids set their prices and buy and sell items making their way around the board.
-It is intended for 4th through 6th graders but can be tailored to make it easier for younger children.
-Getting hands-on experience with coins, paper money and using a calculator will benefit kids both in school and in life.
+Buy It Right is intended for 4th through 6th graders but can be tailored to make it easier for younger children.
+Getting hands-on experience with coins, paper money, and using a calculator will benefit kids both in school and in life.

-Are you looking for a classic game that is not Monopoly or The Game of Life?
-Pay Day was created back in 1975 and is here to take you back to your childhood.
-The best part is that it only takes 15 minutes to play a round (a stark contrast to Monopoly's seemingly endless gameplay).
-Players will earn a paycheck, pay outstanding bills and have the opportunity to make deals on property.
-It is hard for kids to grasp the concept of a paycheck and bills now with everything being electronic, so this game really helps to offset that.
-There are a few windfall opportunities along the way to help pay for all of the expenses.
+Pay Day was created back in 1975 and already it's considered a classic.
+One of the best aspects of the game is that it only takes 15 minutes or so to play a round, a stark contrast to Monopoly's seemingly endless gameplay.
+In those 15 minutes, players will earn a paycheck, pay outstanding bills, and have the opportunity to make deals on property and earn money from it (passive income for the win!).
+It can be hard for kids to grasp the concept of a paycheck and paying bills with it as so much money management now happens on screen rather than on paper.
+Pay Day can help correct that.
+There are a few Windfall opportunities during each round to help players pay for all of the expenses.
 Windfalls are exciting, but they do make the game much easier to win.
-Payday is perfect for ages eight and up and requires two to four players.
+Pay Day is designed for ages eight and up and requires two to four players.

-Teaching teens about money can be tricky.
-Thrive Time takes the player all through the different stages of life.
-From being a student with a part-time job to investing and starting a business, they will learn about accumulating debt or being patient and paying with cash.
-Thrive Times is the teen version of Rich Dad Poor Dad's Cashflow; however, they are not made by the same company.
+Thrive Time takes players through different stages of life and money.
+From being a student with a part-time job to investing and starting a business, players will learn about accumulating debt or being patient and paying with cash.
+Thrive Time is the teen version of Rich Dad Poor Dad's Cashflow; however, they are not made by the same company.
 It comes with 120 playing cards and play cash.
-It also includes a balance sheet that helps keep track of your income and expenses.
+It also includes a balance sheet that helps players keep track of income and expenses.
 Teens will learn about the importance of passive income.
 It is a great game to get you thinking about money and different strategies on how to make it.

-Money Bags has a fantastic game board with a huge dollar sign as the spaces and lots of mechanical looking cartoon graphics (think handy helpers from Mickey Mouse Club House).
-Players will learn coin identification fast with this simple and fun game.
-Lots of counting and exchanging of money are involved in Money Bags.
-Kids love the lifelike money, which includes both coins and dollar bills.
-Spin the wheel to find out what coin you have to avoid.
-It is recommended for ages 7, and up but with little help kids, 5 and up would enjoy playing.
+Money Bags has a fantastic illustrated game board with a huge dollar sign as the spaces and lots of mechanical looking cartoon graphics (think handy helpers from Mickey Mouse Club House).
+Players will learn coin identification fast with this quick and fun game.
+Gameplay is simple, too.
+Spin the wheel to find out what coin you have to avoid and roll the die to move along the board, completing chores and earning money.
+There's lots of counting and exchanging of money involved.
+What's the goal?
+Be the player who winds up with the most money at the end of the game.
+It is recommended for ages 7, and up but with little help kids, 5 and up would enjoy playing, too.

 The earlier you can teach money confidence to kids the better.
-The Allowance Game is great for children as young as five.
-After a few game plays, kids will become familiar with counting money and saving it, too.
-The board is full of different chores to earn cash, so expect the kids to get lots of ideas about doing work around the house.
+The Allowance Game is designed for children as young as five.
+After a few rounds, kids will become familiar with counting money and saving it, too.
+The board is full of different chores to do to earn cash, so expect the kids to get lots of ideas about doing work around the house.
 Winning is entirely up to chance based on the roll of the dice.
-Games can be won in 15 to 30 minutes even though it does have a monopoly feel to it.
-The Allowance Game teaches more than money.
+Games can be won in 15 to 30 minutes.
+The Allowance Game teaches more than money, though.
 It also teaches social skills and has spaces on the board like paying a library fine or for a broken window.
 Younger kids will get a kick out of this game whereas the older kids might not find it as enjoyable.